JamesWilko/Payday-2-BLT-Docs/docs/lua/menu/menu_helper.md

 `[bind_data: binding]` The default key for which this keybind is assigned.
 Optional, defaults to unbound.
 `[bind_data: button]` The default key for which this keybind is assigned.
 Optional, defaults to unbound.
 `[bind_data: priority]` The position to display this keybind in the menu, higher values display higher in the menu.
 Optional.
+`[bind_data: localized]` Should this keybind use localized title and description strings.
+Optional, defaults to true.

 	local default_key = "K"
 	MenuHelper:AddKeybinding({